yclas/documentation/change-site-name-site-description.md

 **Whenever you're editing these fields, be sure to:**

 * Check that the site name is the correct title of your website – this will be publicly displayed online.
-* Check that your description matches your website’s content and purpose.
+* Check that your description matches your website's content and purpose.
 * Take care and avoid typing errors, misleading/irrelevant input, plagiarism, etc.
 * Keep the length of the description field under the max (indicated by the tool tip – 160 characters).
 * Add a few keywords in the description – this could affect your SEO (Search Engine Optimization) analytics.